-(5) IME Observer.
+(56) IME Observer.

-(a) A worker may choose to have an observer present during the IME, however, an observer may not participate in or obstruct the IME.
-An observer is not allowed in a psychological examination unless the examining provider approves the presence of the observer.
+(a) A worker may choose to have an observer present during the IME. however, an observer may not participate in or obstruct the IME.
+An observer is not allowed to be present during in a psychological examination unless the examining IME provider approves the presence of the observer.